 - The quality of membership data deteriorates materially due to breakdown in processes for updating the information resulting in liabilities being under or overstated - Administering Authority unaware of structural changes in employer's membership (e.g. large fall in employee numbers, large number of retirements) with the result that contribution rates are set at too low a level - Administering Authority not advised of an employer closing to new entrants, something which would normally require an increase in contribution rates - An employer ceasing to exist with insufficient funding or adequacy of a bond.
 Where there is a guarantor body in place, any outstanding funding deficit that is not recovered from the outgoing employer / bond will need to be paid by the guarantor (or the assets and liabilities for the outgoing employer will need to be subsumed by the guarantor).
-For cases where there is no guarantor or bond in place, any outstanding funding deficit that is not recovered from the outgoing employer will need to be subsumed by the Fund as a whole and spread across all employers. - Changes in the Committee membership.
+For cases where there is no guarantor or bond in place, any outstanding funding deficit that is not recovered from the outgoing employer will need to be subsumed by the Fund as a whole and spread across all employers. - An employer ceasing to exist without prior notification, resulting in a large exit credit requirement from the Fund impacting on cashflow requirements. - Changes in the Committee membership.

 For these risks to be minimised much depends on information being supplied to the Administering Authority by the employing bodies.
 Arrangements are strictly controlled and monitored, but in most cases the employer, rather than the Fund as a whole, bears the risk.
-Nevertheless, where an employer defaults on its liabilities the risk in some cases may be borne by the whole Fund, so to that extent all Fund employers have joint and several liability to the Fund.
+Nevertheless, where an employer defaults on its liabilities the risk in some cases may be borne by the whole Fund, so to that extent all Fund employers have joint and several liabilities to the Fund.